jabber-tools/gdf_translate/README-devnotes.md

 How does it work?

-First Google Dialogflow agent is exported into ZIP file and this file is provided to translation utility.
+First Google Dialogflow agent is exported into ZIP file and this file is provided to translation utility.</br>
-Translation utility parses the file and deserialises its content into internal structures stored in memory.
+Translation utility parses the file and deserialises its content into internal structures stored in memory.</br>
 In fact structures themselves are stored on stack whereas its content is stored on heap.
-Each entry on heap has its address (referred from stack) and data/content (e.g. string that needs to be translated!)
+Each entry on heap has its address (referred from stack) and data/content (e.g. string that needs to be translated!)</br>
 Translation utility traverses all structures created in deserialization step and creates table to be translated.
-This table (hashmap) has original heap address as a key and data/content as a value.
+This table (hashmap) has original heap address as a key and data/content as a value.</br>
 Table (i.e. data column) is translated.
 Two approaches are used:
 *	Google V2 translation API
   *	Each row is translated as separate HTTP transaction